fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 LK boots over Multiboot 1 which is not supported by SKL.
 The problem is similar to that with Zephyr (see [Zephyr](#running-in-dlme) section for detail).
-However Multiboot2 support could be easily added.
+However Multiboot2 support could be added.

 #### Fobnail integration